himanshi-garg/onion/README.md

 ```

 ## Citation:
-if you use Onion in your research, please cite the github link.
+If you use Onion in your research, please cite the github link.

 ## Requirements:
 <table border="0">